 Videos are great to see techniques in action but print resources have value, too, especially in the inspiration provided through each author’s designs made from strip piecing.

-In researching string piecing, I found the following books to be excellent sources of information and inspiration.
+In researching string piecing, I found the following books from my mom’s sewing library to be excellent sources of information and inspiration.

 - String Quilts ‘n Things by Marjorie Puckett